cpedro/password_pwned_search/README.md

 [Have I Been Pwned](https://haveibeenpwned.com/) database, and reports back on whether or not it has been listed.

-You may need to install the `requests` module first before running.
+You may need to install the `requests` package first before running.
 ```
 $ pip install requests
 ```